Space and Time Bounded Multiversion Garbage Collection: Memory Reclamation for Version Lists

 \section{Memory Reclamation for Version Lists}

 We now describe how to safely reclaim the nodes spliced out of version lists and \y{the} Descriptor objects that are no longer needed.
-We apply an implementation of Reference Counting (RC)~\cite{ABW21} with amortized expected constant time overhead to a slightly modified version of our list. \y{To apply this scheme to Figure~\ref{fig:list-alg-full},} we add a reference count field to each Node or Descriptor and replace raw pointers to \y{Node}s or Descriptors with reference-counted pointers.
+We apply an implementation of Reference Counting (RC)~\cite{ABW21} with amortized expected $O(1)$ time overhead to a slightly modified version of our list. \y{To apply RC in Figure~\ref{fig:list-alg-full},} we add a reference count field to each Node or Descriptor and replace raw pointers to \y{Node}s or Descriptors with reference-counted pointers.
 Reclaiming an object clears all \y{its reference-counted pointers,} which may lead to recursive reclamations if any reference count hits zero.
-However, this simple scheme is not sufficient by itself, because a single pointer to an \lrunreachable{} node may prevent many \lrunreachable{} nodes from being reclaimed (see Figure~\ref{fig:up-pointers}, discussed later).
-To avoid this, whenever the \co{left} or \co{right} pointer of an \lrunreachable{} node \co{Y} points to a descendant in the implicit tree, we set the pointer to~$\top$ after \co{Y} is spliced out.
-Thus, only \y{\co{left} and \co{right}} pointers from \lrunreachable{} nodes to their ancestors in the implicit tree remain \y{valid}.
-This ensures that there are $O(\log L)$ \lrunreachable{} nodes reachable from any \lrunreachable{} node.
+This reclamation scheme is simple, but not sufficient by itself because a single pointer to a spliced out node may prevent a long chain of spliced out nodes from being reclaimed (see Figure~\ref{fig:up-pointers}, discussed later).
+To avoid this, we modify the \co{splice} routine so that whenever the \co{left} or \co{right} pointer of an node \co{Y} points to a descendant in the implicit tree, we set the pointer to~$\top$ after \co{Y} is spliced out.
+Thus, only \y{\co{left} and \co{right}} pointers from spliced out nodes to their ancestors in the implicit tree remain \y{valid}.
+This ensures that there are only $O(\log L)$ spliced out nodes reachable from any spliced out node.